 Want to know how to clean a mattress?
 Perhaps you're wondering what you can use to clean your mattress.
 You've come to the right place!
 In this guide, we'll help show you how to clean your mattress, how to freshen up a mattress - and much more.

 You spend around a third of your life asleep, so it's important to keep your mattress clean, hygienic and in good condition.
 It's easy to forget to clean your mattress, since it's usually hidden underneath sheets and bedding.
 However, cleaning your mattress regularly can help to reduce unwanted build-up of dust, dust mites, dead skin cells, mould and bacteria.

 It's particularly important to clean your mattress if you suffer from allergies.
 Regular cleaning reduces the opportunity for allergens, such as dust, to settle within your mattress.
 For more allergy advice, check out our guide.

 There are lots of quick and easy ways you can care for your mattress to keep it in great condition for longer and ensure you get the best value for money.
 Read on to discover how to clean your mattress and enjoy a healthier sleeping environment.

-How to clean your mattress in five easy steps
+How to clean a mattress in five easy steps for under £5

-Follow our five easy steps to clean and freshen up your mattress.
+Follow our five easy steps to clean your mattress and freshen it up, too.
 Always remember to check the manufacturer's care guide for your mattress before cleaning, and open your bedroom windows to improve bedroom ventilation.